aitmyrza-ai/fnb-dashboard/BACKEND_LEARNING_NOTES.md

 Users added in Supabase:
 - You (owner) — full access
-- Your brother — full access for now (role restriction comes later)
+- Your manager — full access for now (role restriction comes later)

 ---